hasandipalliyagurge/java-firstrepo/README.md

 # java-firstrepo
-Included java coding from the beginning
+Included java coding from the beginning.
+Arithmetic, numerical and literals, data type,code blocks and all the java basics are included.